Should You Drink Protein Shakes Before or After Workouts?

 Another study compared protein digestion rates and muscle protein synthesis.
 They found slower digesting proteins like casein can prolong this process (8).

-So, there is a benefit to slower-digesting protein shakes too.
+So, there is a benefit to slower-digesting protein shakes, too.
 They’re just better at times outside of before and after a workout.

 …But what does all of this mean?
 Why is it relevant?

-Different protein shakes should be used for different purposes, including around your workouts.
 So, what type of protein shake should you use before and after your workouts?

 What Type of Protein Shake Should You Use Before/After a Workout?

 You can use any type of protein shake before or after a workout, right?
-I mean any protein shake still gives you protein.
+I mean, any protein shake still gives you protein.

+Well, yeah, you can drink whatever type of protein shake you want.
+That doesn’t mean that it's the most ideal tool for the job.
 Faster-digesting protein shakes are likely more beneficial for use around your workouts.
 This is a time when your body is starving for quick access to protein!

 That’s the simple answer, but there’s still more to it.

 Protein shouldn’t be the only thing in your shake before or after a workout.
-Carbs play a huge role too.
+Carbs play a huge role, too.
+For workouts, simple carbs like glucose are the best option to mix with your protein.

 However, this still doesn't answer the question ...
 Should you drink your protein shake before or after your workout?
+Here's my two cents…

 When Is the Best Time to Drink a Protein Shake?

-Should You Drink Your Protein Shake After You Workout?
+Should You Drink Your Protein Shake After You Work Out?

+Your workout damages muscle tissue, so having protein afterward helps support recovery.
 The injured muscle fibers put out a call for help, and you need to have protein on hand to make repairs.

 Whey protein isolate can help shuttle amino acids to your muscle tissue quickly.
 This can help you recover faster and build back stronger.